romantao/openlpc-USB_Bootloader/README.md

 where `/dev/sdc` is the device name of the LPC17xx.
 No need to unmount or anything after that, just reset the board.

-There's a utility script at `example/flash.sh` to automate these two steps, since sometimes it can take a few seconds before the LPC17xx filesystem can be written, and you have to keep retrying the mdel command.
+There's a utility script at `script/flash.sh` to automate these two steps, since sometimes it can take a few seconds before the LPC17xx filesystem can be written, and you have to keep retrying the mdel command.
 Run it like so:

-    $ ./flash.sh /dev/sdc new-firmware.bin
+    $ ../script/flash.sh /dev/sdc blink.bin

 ## License